kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

 # Create a workload

-This tutorial explains how to create a sample HttpBin service deployment and a sample Function.
+This tutorial explains how to create a sample HttpBin Service deployment and a sample Function.

 ## Prerequisites
 - [Install the Serverless module](https://github.com/kyma-project/serverless-manager/blob/main/docs/contributor/01-10-manual-installation-on-k3d.md) to be able to deploy a Function